 Schebler demonstrated its “team” approach to construction by partnering on this design build project.
 This VAV system was designed and installed by Schebler Companies experts to suit the tenant’s needs for zone control and comfort.

-Schebler utilized its B.I.M. (building Integrated Modeling) software to provide a completely coordinated project.
+Schebler utilized its B.I.M.
+(Building Information Modeling) software to provide a completely coordinated project.
 This process identified and eliminated the majority of conflicts between all trades.

 A 52,415 square foot design / build corporate office building located south of the movie theaters in Davenport along interstate 74.
 The facility utilizes 6 high efficiency variable air volume packaged roof-top heating and cooling units totaling 140 tons of cooling and 2 million BTUH of heating capacity with 41 comfort zones.